Adding shop eligibility requirements

 Add handlers to retrieve requirements data

-Check whether a shop meets the marketplace requirements
+Check and store whether a shop meets marketplace requirements

 Add webhook handlers for updates to shop data regarding the requirements

-Your app will require the following access scopes:
+Your channel app requires the following access scopes:

 After you've determined the requirements to enforce, you can create various handlers to retrieve the data from the GraphQL Admin API.
 You'll also add the access scopes required to query the data

 Since the app is already installed on your development store, ensure that you visit the authentication URL that was logged when you ran the Shopify CLI